davetron5000/wtf-is-a-webpack/markdown/third_party_libs.md

 </html>
 !END CREATE_FILE

-The way our amazing markdown app will work is that we'll create a function that, given some ids, can attach itself to a form to render a preview.
-We'll assume that function creates an event listener we can give to our form.
-So, in `index.js`, let's write:
+Here's how our amazing app will work:

+* We'll create a function that listens for submit events on forms and renders markdown
+* That function is created by *another* function that will accept as input: the document, the id of the source text area and the ed of the preview area.
+* When the form is submitted, we use the `markdown` library to render markdown from the source text area into the preview area.

+Our entry point is `js/index.js`, so let's create that like so:

 !CREATE_FILE js/index.js
 import markdownPreviewer from "./markdownPreviewer";